The 10 best Halo games of all time

 Release year: 2010

-Halo: Reach represents the pinnacle of Bungie’s tinkering with the Halo formula.
+Halo: Reach represents the pinnacle of Bungie's tinkering with the Halo formula.
 The graphics still hold up thanks to strong art direction, the sense of movement is intoxicating, each weapon packs a mighty wallop, and the supremely paced campaign is easily the best story mode to come out of the series.
-Reach boldly experiments with established mechanics, and engages its players in a way no Halo before or since had the guts to.
-And don’t even get us started on the inevitable, selfless conclusion.
+Reach boldly experiments with established mechanics and engages its players in a way no Halo before or since had the guts to.
+And don't even get us started on the inevitable, selfless conclusion.

-Customizing your Spartan becomes a thorough and personal experience, allowing you to get into the nitty gritty of building a look and loadout that perfectly suits your playstyle.
-Invasion mode offers up asymmetrical multiplayer that makes matches exciting and unpredictable.
+Customizing your Spartan becomes a thorough and personal experience, allowing you to get into the nitty-gritty of building a look and loadout that perfectly suits your playstyle.
+Invasion mode offers asymmetrical multiplayer that makes matches exciting and unpredictable.
 You can spend endless hours in Firefight with its full matchmaking support and variety of maps.
 Daily and weekly challenges force gamers to switch up their playstyles and try something new.
 Commendations reward the most dedicated players and feel like gaining a medal of honor.
 Theater and File Share let you easily record and share your most unbelievable, awe-inspiring, or just plain goofy moments.
 Halo: Reach was Bungie's farewell to the series, and it's a hell of a note to end on.

 There's more where these come from for fans of Halo Infinite.
 Check out the best co-op games to buddy up and get your looter-shooter fantasy on, from Rainbow Six Siege to GTA Online.